-Figure C-3 Spatial Types – Coverages with Realizations from S-100 Part 8 and ISO 19123
+Figure B-3 Spatial Types – Coverages with Realizations from S-100 Part 8 and ISO 19123

-Figure C-4 depicts the domain features.
+Figure B-4 depicts the domain features.
 The WaterLevel feature and its attributes realise the values record in the S-100 Part 8 and ISO 19123 coverages models.